xpf0000/PhpWebStudy/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/R5R2OJXTM)

-PhpWebStudy is an open source, free personal project, created for PHP and Web engineers using MacOS systems for development, to provide a more simple and useful tool to manage the local server environment.
+PhpWebStudy is a permanent free open source project. created for PHP and Web engineers using MacOS systems for development, to provide a more simple and useful tool to manage the local server environment. like MAMP PRO XAMPP etc...

-By integrating the tedious tasks such as start/restart commands for each software, configuration file viewing and modification, and log file checking into one software, developers can focus more on the real development work.
+Some of you may not trust this program, but I'll just say this.
+As an independent developer.
+I am committed to protecting the privacy of my users.
+I promise that this program will not steal your privacy.
+This program does not upload anything to anywhere.
+It can be tested by any person or organization.

 Visit the website for detailed descriptions and tutorials on how to use it: